gorchestrate/pizzaapp/README.md

 * Bigger workflows states make API thoughput go down propotionally to their size

 Latency:
+* Latencies for typical request are ~20ms under small load.
 * Latencies between event happening and callback being called are ~20ms.
 If one process is waiting for another one - callback for it will be called ~20ms after first one has finished.
 * Increasing throughput should not increase latency up to a certain point.
 After that latencies will go up, limited by max thoughput server can sustain.

 Stability:
 * Max throughput decreases with database size.
-From latest benchmarks it drops 2x after 1 billion of records written.
+From benchmarks on my PC it drops 2x after 1 billion of records written.

 #### Why we have to define callbacks for each step in our workflow?
 Can we implement workflows in a simpler way?
 The main reason for **async** library API design is simplicity.
 FSM-based design allows people to adapt to framework quickly.